Teaching and Learning at Prague College

 How big are your classes?

-We keep our class sizes small, with an average of 12 students in Fine Art, Graphic Design and Computing; and 18 in Business Management, Accounting and Media.
+We keep our class sizes small, with an average of 12 students in Fine Art, Graphic Design and Computing; and 18 in International Management, Accounting and Creative Media Production.
 This allows you to engage directly with our experienced international lecturers, and to go further than you could in other universities.

 What makes Prague College special?